2020-01-08 17:05:00 | Blog | | << We Share

-Slowly, the world is waking up to making smarter, more sustainable choices that impact the triple bottom line - social, economical and environmental benefits.
-In particular, you've probably heard a lot about sustainable, ethical fashion, and the plastic-free movement.
-But you don't hear as much about the business we're in - sustainable and circular IT.
+The world is waking up to making smarter, more sustainable choices that impact the triple bottom line – social, economical and environmental benefits.
+In particular, you've probably heard a lot about ethical fashion, and the plastic-free movement.
+But you don't hear as much about the business we're in – sustainable and circular IT.
+So let’s look at what e-waste is, and how to avoid it.

 What is e-waste?